robertwtucker/kafka2scaler/README.md

 In order to provide ready access to a Kafka environment for testing this integration, a Docker Compose file that creates a single-node instance of Apache Kafka along with an Apache Zookeeper server is included with the project assets.
 The Zookeeper server is required by Kafka to support many of the distributed features (leader elections, partitions, etc.).

-To start the demo environment, from a console terminal or command window in the project root directory, execute:
+To start the demo environment, from a console window or command prompt in the project root directory, execute:
 ```console
 > docker-compose up -d
 ```